Mayday, Mayday: The Urgency of Universal Basic Income Day

 Except what if you couldn’t leave the game?
 What if you had to keep sitting there, circling the board, collecting $200 that immediately goes into the maw of the already bloated coffers of the winning player, until you go negative…and you still couldn’t quit?
 What if that winning player got tired of the game and left, sitting his son or daughter in his stead, while you and the other players continue to mortgage your properties, sell them at a loss, and spend time in jail losing turn after turn, lengthening threefold the time it takes to circle the board and collect $200 to turn over to the game’s new overlords?

 “Game Night” suddenly sounds like the title of a new horror movie, the follow-up directorial effort of Jordan Peel, who brought us Get Out.

 But that’s where we are today.
 Put simply, we have reached the end of the Monopoly game, the ending actually envisioned by the creator of the game, who constructed it as a cautionary tale against radical wealth inequality.

-Monopoly was designed to reflect our system — a capitalistic system that makes players bankrupt to the eventual and inevitable single winner.
+Monopoly was a pre-digital era, game-as-simulator designed to reflect our system — a capitalistic system that makes players bankrupt to the eventual and inevitable single winner.

 Today, income inequality has become so great that even “winners” among the 1% are beginning to speak uneasily of pitchforks coming for them.